 Outcomes are measurable changes, while impacts are how well the project goals are being achieved.
-Therefore, the evaluation plan is a detailed document that defines a criteria to determine the project effectiveness and efficiency by tracking progress on all aspects of the project.
+Therefore, the evaluation plan is a detailed document that defines criteria to determine the project’s effectiveness and efficiency by tracking progress on all aspects of the project.

 What’s the Budget?

 The budget outlines the financial resources that drive the project.
-A budget will assign a cost to each of the of the project requirements.
+A budget will assign a cost to each of the project’s requirements.
 Creating a project budget means formalizing financial resources that will be allocated to the project.
 This begins with choosing a way to estimate costs, identify impacts and report on the evaluation.

 What’s the Project Proposal?

 All of this leads to a project proposal to explain why the project should be executed and what its benefits are.
 The previous steps are summarized, writing out the vision of the project and a brief description of the problem that it speaks to.
 Then state the goals of the project and outline the strategy that will be used to achieve those goals.